Skip to main content

 • Your page resources include resources from external domains, which you wish to exclude.

-In all of these cases, you will need to configure the crawler to exclude certain URLs so that they do not end up being added to the crawl queue, which you can do via the Include & Exclude URLs option from the left-hand menu of the audit setup.
+In all of these cases, you will need to configure the crawler to exclude certain URLs so that they do not end up being added to the crawl queue, which you can do via the Include & Exclude URLs tab in the Audit Settings, which you'll find in the left-hand menu.

 Include and Exclude URLs Configuration

-As you navigate through the tabs in this window, you will see that there are 6 different ways to limit the crawl, each of which is covered below.
+As you navigate through the tabs in the Include & Exclude URLs window, you will see that there are 6 different ways to limit the crawl, each of which is covered below.

 Internal URL Exclusions

-Any URL that matches the excluded list will not be crawled at all.
-This also means that any URL only reachable via an excluded URL will not be crawled, even if it does not match the excluded list.
+Any URL that matches the list of Exclude Internal URL Paths will not be crawled at all.
+This also means that any URL only reachable via an excluded URL will not be crawled, even if they do not match the excluded list.

-As an example, if I were crawling the Sitebulb website and wanted to avoid all the 'Product' pages, I would simply add the line:
+As an example, if I were crawling the Sitebulb website and wanted to avoid all the 'Product' pages, I would simply add the line in the Exclude Internal URL Paths list.

 /product/